kara-louise/IF-D-pad/README.md

 ## Introduction

-This program turns your number pad into a d-pad for parser based interactive fiction games, which may help you to visualise the layout of rooms more effectively when navigating round a game's world.
-This could be helpful if you are unable to use maps.
+This Windows program allows you to enter directions into parser  games via the number pad.
+This  may help you visualise the layout of rooms more effectively when navigating round a game's world, which could be helpful if you are unable to use maps.

 The directions have been laid out on the number pad, simulating a compass rose, albeit a square one.
 8 is north, 9 northeast, 6 east, etc.